-The following table summarizes the director compensation for fiscal year 2011 for all of our non-employee directors.
-Mr. Stratton and Mr. Krejci do not receive any additional compensation for their services as directors beyond the amounts previously disclosed in the Summary Compensation Table.
+The following table summarizes the director compensation for fiscal year 2012 for all of our non-employee directors.
+Mr. Stratton and Mr. Krejci did not receive any additional compensation for their services as directors during fiscal 2012 beyond the amounts previously disclosed in the Summary Compensation Table.